Using Terraform to deploy Flink App or Statement¶

 Kafka¶

 See the Product documentation to create kafka cluster with Terraform.
 The basic cluster sample project describes the needed steps, but it is recommended to use standard kafka cluster with RBAC access control.
+As an alternate this is the standard cluster definitions.

 This repository includes a demo with IaC definition in the deployment cc-terraform folder which defines the following components: